openvswitch/ovs/INSTALL.XenServer.md

 This document describes how to build and install Open vSwitch on a Citrix XenServer host.
-If you want to install Open vSwitch on a generic Linux or BSD host, see [INSTALL.md] instead.
+If you want to install Open vSwitch on a generic Linux or BSD host, see [INSTALL.rst] instead.

 Open vSwitch should work with XenServer 5.6.100 and later.
 However, Open vSwitch requires Python 2.7 or later, so using Open vSwitch with